aaron-mohtar-co/Lemon-IoT-LoRa-RAK3172/Examples/PM_Blinky/README.md

 When the LED is not operating the consumed current is approximately 1.39uA @ 3.0V.
 At 3.3V, this increased to 1.73uA.

 Some tolerance was observed between boards (as expected).
-One board was as high as 2.41uA @ 3.0V.
+One board was as high as 2.41uA @ 3.0V (see max column in table 43 above).

 Accuracy of test and measurement equipment should also be considered.
 The Nordic PP2 has a "measurement accuracy better than ±20 %".